djstephenson7/Currency-Exchange/README.md

 Thank you for your interest in the FreeAgent Coding Challenge.
 This template is a barebones guide to get you started.
 Please add any gems, folders, files, etc. you see fit in order to produce a solution you're proud of.

-## Coding Challenge Instructions

-Please see the INSTRUCTIONS.md file for more information.

-## Your Solution Setup and Run Instructions

-Please include instructions on how to setup and run your solution here.

-## Your Design Decisions

-We'd love to hear your thoughts around any design decisions you made while coding your solution.

-# SilverBars Marketplace

-A tech test for the Zoo @ Credit Suisse.

 ## Getting Started

 To get started, please fork this repo, then click the green 'Clone or download' button in the top right-hand corner of your screen.
 Copy the SSH key to your clipboard.